A Handy Cook’s Guide to Different Types of Spices

 This one is exactly what it says on the packet, simply dried chilli flakes that have been crushed.
 Confusingly though, not only chilli peppers are used in this condiment, as it can be a mix of bell, jalapeño and cayenne peppers.
 Dried chilli flakes are often chosen over regular chilli powders to build heat.

 If you add them at the beginning of the cooking process, they offer a slow, medium heat, depending on how much you add, of course.
 If you sprinkle them at the end of cooking or for serving (say sprinkled over pizza), they’ll add zingy pops of heat.
-You can essentially add chilli flakes to any of your favourite dishes, but we especially love them in Crispy Lemon and Chilli Squid, complete with a rich aioli.
-If you prefer sweet treats try them in these Decadent Chocolate and Chilli Brownies.
+You can essentially add chilli flakes to any of your favourite dishes, but we especially love them in this Orange & Chilli Glazed Chicken on Noodles.
+If you prefer sweet treats, try them in these Decadent Chocolate and Chilli Brownies.

 Got a handle on different types of spices now?
 Check out this list of fragrant curries.